anojndr/RAG-Forge/README.md

 *   `internal/`: Contains the core Go application logic.
     *   `api/`: Handles API request routing, payload processing, and caching.
     *   `config/`: Manages application configuration from `.env` files.
-    *   `extractor/`: Implements the content extraction logic for YouTube, Reddit, Twitter, PDFs, and webpages.
+    *   `extractor/`: Implements the content extraction logic for all supported source types.
     *   `searxng/`: Client for interacting with search engines (SearxNG and Serper).
+    *   `utils/`: Manages Python virtual environments and system dependency checks.
 *   [`main.go`](main.go): The entry point for the Go API server.
 *   [`DOCS.md`](DOCS.md): **Comprehensive documentation on setup, configuration, API reference, and usage.**
 *   [`go.mod`](go.mod): Defines the Go module and its dependencies.